yaetoti/GazeTracker/README.md

 You will be prompted to start recording from scratch or add data to an existing recording.
 A PyGame window will then open.
 Press the spacebar to start recording and follow the moving dot with your eyes, slightly moving your head (or move your eyes within the outlined area if you chose the second approach.
 In this case, you can also switch between zones using the TAB key in any order).

 When you feel you have enough data, press ECS: the window will close, and the data will be saved automatically.
-Usually, about 50 frames are sufficient for each of the four main head rotation directions per screen segment.
-For the linear approach it's about 1–2 loops.
+Usually, about 300 frames are sufficient for each of the four main head rotation directions per screen segment.
+For the linear approach it's about 1000 frames.

 Both too little and too much data can lead to noisy samples or overfitting, so try to find an option that works for you.
 At this stage, the tracker is very sensitive to data variability.